 Another avenue of possible employment is in the field of tutoring.
 If your teen has a knack for a specific subject area, they can offer their knowledge to a younger generation.
 If they’re open to networking within the community, they may be able to find potential clients within homeschool groups or at your local elementary school.
 Often parents are seeking help with basic subject matters, and your teen may be the perfect fit to assist.

-If your teen would instead work within a network who they are not as intimately involved, then online tutoring may be the perfect avenue.
-SameSpeak hires tutors as young as 16 years old to assist with teaching students in foreign countries the English language.
+If your teen would instead work within a network with who they are not as intimately involved, online tutoring may be the perfect avenue.
+SameSpeak hires tutors as young as 16 years old to teach students in foreign countries the English language.
 Tutors receive $10 for every 30-minute session they complete, and pre-made lesson plans and outlines are available for each session.

-Swagbucks enables users to earn free gift cards for participating in surveys, watching videos, or shopping online.
+Swagbucks enables users to earn gift cards to participate in surveys, watch videos, or shop online.
 The way this particular platform works is through point generation.
 Every activity you complete enables the user to earn a specific number of points.

 Once those points rack up, users can cash in their points for gift cards to their preferred vendors.
-It’s not cash in the hand, but it will provide your teen with a method of earning that can help with their extracurricular spending.
-This will allow them to have the cash they need without resorting to the bank of mom and dad.
+It’s not cashing in the hand, but it will provide your teen with an earning method that can help with their extracurricular spending.
+This will allow them to have the cash they need without resorting to mom and dad's bank.

 Looking for More Hacks?

 - Real Ways to Get Free Cell Phone Service (Really!)

 - How to Get Free Google Play Credit and Codes (Legally!!!)